🌐 Network Fix

 • Select “Network Reset”

-Most users fix this issue using steps 1–3 (router restart or reconnecting).
+Most users fix this issue using steps 1–3.

-Advanced Fix (If Internet Still Doesn’t Work)
+Advanced Fixes (If Internet Still Doesn’t Work)

 Change DNS Server